Lazerbeak12345/chaml/README.md

 A programming language that spins off of this question: "Is it possible to make a programming language without any keywords?"

 The answer so far: sortof, but not really.
-It depends if you count "self" (see below) as a keyword, if you count operators as keywords, and if you count built- in functions.
+It depends if you count operators as keywords, and if you count built-in functions.

 There is also going to be support for many (if not all) of the aspects of LOP (Language Oriented Programming), what I regard to be the next programming